 Our Board evaluated the Elimination of Supermajority Voting Requirements Amendment in light of the considerations described above.
-Based on these considerations, the Board adopted resolutions setting forth the Elimination of Supermajority Voting Requirements Amendment, declared the Elimination of Supermajority Voting Requirements Amendment advisable and in the best interests of the Company and our stockholders, approved and adopted the Elimination Supermajority Voting Requirements Amendment, unanimously resolved to submit the Elimination of Supermajority Voting Requirements Amendment to our stockholders for approval and recommended that our stockholders adopt the Elimination Supermajority Voting Requirements Amendment.
+Based on these considerations, the Board adopted resolutions setting forth the Elimination of Supermajority Voting Requirements Amendment advisable and in the best interests of the Company and our stockholders, approved and adopted the Elimination Supermajority Voting Requirements Amendment, unanimously resolved to submit the Elimination of Supermajority Voting Requirements Amendment to our stockholders for approval and recommended that our stockholders adopt the Elimination Supermajority Voting Requirements Amendment.